-You must be a currently enrolled, full-time undergraduate student for the spring semester 2015 or be readmitted for the fall 2015 semester by February 20, 2015 (contact the Dean of Students regarding readmission).
-If you are currently in campus housing you cannot have any outstanding damage charges with Residence Life.
+You must be a currently enrolled, full-time undergraduate student for the spring semester 2017 or be readmitted for the fall 2017 semester by Friday, February 17, 2017 (contact the Dean of Students regarding readmission).
+If you are currently in campus housing you cannot have any outstanding charges with Residence Life.

 Step 1: Your Room Reservation Deposit